← Back to Blog

-Open banking is a regulatory and technological framework that allows consumers and businesses in the United Kingdom (UK) and European Union (EU) to securely connect their bank accounts and share their financial data (bank account information, balances, transactions, etc.) with authorized third-party providers (TPPs) via standardized APIs.
-With the customer’s permission, these TPPs can offer two main services:
+Open banking is a regulatory and technological framework that allows consumers and businesses in the United Kingdom (UK) and European Union (EU) to securely connect their bank accounts and share their financial data with authorised third-party providers.
+These providers can:

 To make this secure and scalable, UK regulators required all major banks to implement standardised APIs.
-These APIs allow licensed developers to build services on top of bank infrastructure without compromising customer security.
+These APIs allow licensed developers to build services on top of bank infrastructure without compromising security or privacy.

 Open Banking in the United Kingdom: From Regulation to Real-World Adoption

 Open banking started as a regulatory initiative under the European PSD2 directive, with the goal of increasing competition, transparency, and innovation in financial services.
-In the UK, it was driven by the Competition and Markets Authority (CMA) through the creation of the Open Banking Implementation Entity (OBIE).
+In the UK, it was driven forward by the Competition and Markets Authority (CMA).

 Today, open banking is no longer experimental.
-In the UK alone, over 11 million users rely on open banking services every month, and the infrastructure is subject to oversight and control from the Financial Conduct Authority (FCA).
-Payments settle in real time over the Faster Payments network, making “pay by bank” a secure and viable alternative to card payments.
+In the UK alone, over 15 million users rely on open banking services every month, and the infrastructure is subject to oversight and control from the Financial Conduct Authority (FCA).

 Open Banking Use Cases